All Episodes

 It's disastrous.

-Cloud Priven was indeed from Columbia University.
+Cloward Priven was indeed from Columbia University.

-They were both sociologists and political activists at Columbia University School of Social Work, and they wrote about their theory in the nation in 1966.
+They were both sociologists and political activists at Columbia University School of Social Work, and they wrote about their theory in The Nation in 1966.

-Same thing with the with Saul Alinsky.
+Same thing with Saul Dolinsky.

-Now, you don't I don't think you would even need to lay off workers to do this.
+Now, you don't, I don't think you would even need to lay off workers to do this.

 Just don't send the tax payments to Washington.